-* See the Top 4 best-selling brands by clicking on the title!
-Many thanks to Andrea *
+* See more detail about the Sri Lankan market by clicking on the title *

 After a three-year absence, Sri Lanka is back on BSCB as 2015 marks a milestone year for the local market.
 Duties have been significantly reduced for smaller and hybrid cars as well as leasing, resulting in the Sri Lankan new car market booming to all-time record levels in 2015.
 The duty situation is a constantly changing one, as the government is adjusting its measures to a fast-moving market, one of its latest decisions being changing the way the import duty on used cars is calculated and an increase on the duty on hybrid cars.
 Anticipation of these duty increases has sent the market further up to benefit from low duties before they end.

 In 2015 the Sri Lankan market beat its monthly new car registrations volume record twice, lifting it from 4.500 sales during a credit bubble in 2011 to successively 5.999 in May 2015 (+205% year-on-year) then 9.427 in September.
 October (6.225) and November (6.682) are now the third and second best monthly scores in the history of the Sri Lankan market.
 At 5.015, December sales places 5th all-time and are up a whopping 159% on the 1.939 units registered in December 2014.
 It is reported that small cars (< 1,000 cc) account for 95% of new cars registered in December.
 The total new car market in Sri Lanka is estimated at around 52.000 units in 2015, up from a mere 19.000 in 2014.